NOAA-CO-OPS/NWLON_WebCOOS_Synchronizer/README.md

 # DataWebcamSyncher

-This is a package to create time-synchronized visualizations of (NOAA CO-OPS water level data)[https://tidesandcurrents.noaa.gov/inundationdb/] and (WebCOOS webcamera imagery)[https://webcoos.org/], including from pan-tilt-zoom (PTZ) cameras.
+This is a package to create time-synchronized visualizations of [NOAA CO-OPS water level data](https://tidesandcurrents.noaa.gov/inundationdb/) and [WebCOOS webcamera imagery](https://webcoos.org/), including from pan-tilt-zoom (PTZ) cameras.

 ## Table of Contents